 However, If you’re looking for a truly timeless wall coating that adds richness, vibrancy, and texture to your home there really is no substitute.

-Gypsum is a versatile quick-setting material that usually requires fewer coats than lime-based plasters.
+Gypsum is a versatile quick-setting material.
+It usually requires fewer coats than lime-based plasters.
 Because of its quick setting nature, it’s important to apply this coating quickly and evenly after mixing or you may develop cold joints.
 Gypsum can also be tinted to match lots of different colour schemes and leaves a rich, matte finish on walls.

 Slaked Lime Plaster

 Lime plaster is one you’ll be most familiar with.
-This plaster is made up of baked limestone mixed with water to create a putty that can be applied to walls.
-Slaked Lime dries a lot slower than gypsum alternatives allowing you to apply the mixture over a longer period.
-Slaked Lime is naturally white but additives and pigments can be added to change the colour and add additional benefits such as waterproofing.
+Baked limestone mixed with water makes up this limestone.
+This creates a putty.
+This can be applied to walls.
+Slaked Lime dries a lot slower than gypsum alternatives.
+This allows you to apply the mixture over a longer period.
+It is also naturally white but additives and pigments can be added to change the colour and add additional benefits such as waterproofing.

 Slaked lime can also be polished to resemble stone, marble or travertine.